5 Simple Actions You Can Take to Help You Feel Better and Have More Energy

-You may not be alone in feeling as if you do not have enough energy to sustain you throughout the day- but it is NOT a necessary part of your daily cycle!
+You’re not be alone in feeling like you don’t have enough energy to sustain you throughout the day, but it is NOT a necessary part of your daily cycle!
 You CAN eat and act in ways that will help you have more sustained energy throughout the day.

-The best part is you CAN have a lot more energy than you do!
+The best part is you CAN have a lot more energy than you do now.
 Below I will outline for you 5 simple actions you can take to help you feel better and have more energy!

 1) Reduce or Eliminate Caffeine

 GASP!
 What did she just say?
 Yes, I said it.
 Coffee may make you THINK you have more energy, but it is a false sense of security.
 Caffeine causes dehydration and blood sugar ups and downs, which make mood swings more frequent.
 Using this “false energy” is sort of like going to the bank and taking more and more money out but never replacing it.
 The money you take out once it is all gone is NOT interest free.
 You pay for it in the end.
 The same goes for using caffeine to get a false sense of energy; your body is borrowing energy from itself that it does not really have.